rbisdorff/Digraph3/docSphinx/pearls.rst

     Footnotes
     .........

 ..
 [1] *Graffiti*, Edition Revue Luxembourg, September 2007, p.
-30. You may find the data file *graffiti07.xml* (XMCDA-2.0 Format) in the *examples/Graffiti* directory of the Digraph3 ressources.
+30. You may find the data file *graffiti07.py* (perfTabs.PerformanceTableau Format) in the *examples* directory of the Digraph3 ressources.

 ..
 [2] The 3D PCA plot method requires a running *R statistics software*  (https://www.r-project.org/) installation and the Calmat matrix calculator (see the calmat directory in the Digraph3 ressources)